echennells/tutorials/mutiny-self-hosted.md

-## Tutorial to Self-host Mutiny Wallet
+# Tutorial to Self-host Mutiny Wallet

+## Goal

+To self host an instance of [Mutiny wallet] (https://www.mutinywallet.com) and access it securely from their phone over VPN.

 The guide assumes you have a public IP and a valid FQDN (domain name).
 The reason for the public IP is that it uses wireguard as the VPN to connect from your phone to your wallet.
 The reason for the FQDN is iOS won't let you grant camera permissions to a website unless it has a valid TLS cert.
-I am not sure about android.
 Camera permissions are required so you can use QR codes.

-If you don't want to use a public IP you could use tailscale instead of wireguard but that is not covered here.
+If you don't want to use a public IP you could use [Tailscale](https://tailscale.com) instead of wireguard but that is not covered here.

 This guide also assumes you want to use letencrypt (a free service) for the TLS cert.